fuku710/gh-today-pr/README.md

 # todays-pr

-The GitHub CLI extension that list your commited in 24 hours PullRequest.
+The GitHub CLI extension that list your commited Pull Request of the day.

 ## Installation

 ```
-gh extension install fuku710/gh-todays-pr
+gh extension install fuku710/gh-today-pr
 ```